Introducing Spin 360! First 500 signups will get 25% off ||

 Get quotes from insurance companies to see how much it will cost to insure the car.
 Check if the car has any remaining warranty or if you can buy an extended warranty to cover future repairs.

-Factors Influencing Dealer Markup on Used Cars
+12 Factors That Influence Dealer Markup on Used Cars

 When it comes to the value of a used car, many factors come into play.
 These factors can help you make informed decisions when buying a used car.
 It’s essential to consider all these elements and how they affect the car’s price before making a purchase.
 Here are 8 elements that affect the dealer markup on used cars: